30 days of Amazon Music Unlimited for free

 Here are the most important things you should know about Amazon Prime Day in Australia.
 Read more…

-Here in Australia, Amazon Prime will cost $6.99 per month, or $54 per year for a membership.
-As an introductory offer, up until 31 January 2019, Amazon Prime membership in Australia will only cost $4.99 per month.
+Here in Australia, Amazon Prime will cost $6.99 per month, or $59 per year for a membership.

 The first trial month is available free, but it does act on the classic recurring costs model, so if you forget to cancel within that month, you'll be charged for the next month.